WebexCC-SA/CRM/docs/task1.md

 - Navigate to Salesforce portal and log in with the credentials provided.

-!!! note
-	The package for the WxCC V2 Salesforce connector is already pre-installed.
-In production environments, it will need to be installed manually and can be retrieved from <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tUl000000VK45IAG" target="_blank">this link</a>.

 - Visit the Github repository to download the latest call center definition file - <a href="https://github.com/webex/webex-contact-center-crm-connectors/blob/main/salesforce/OpenCTI.callCenter-meta.xml" target="_blank">https://github.com/webex/webex-contact-center-crm-connectors/blob/main/salesforce/OpenCTI.callCenter-meta.xml</a> (click **'Download raw file button'**).